 - The Office of Student Finance (200 Fraser Hall) accepts applications for scholarships, loans, and work-study grants.

-The Employment Office (170 Donhowe Building) maintains lists of on- and off-campus jobs.
+The University of Minnesota Office of Human Resources (170 Donhowe Building) maintains lists of on- and off-campus jobs.